UNT-CAS/LicenseManager/README.md

 This allows a report to be generated so we can determine if we need to buy more licenses.

 This should likely be a UNC path.
-If you're running as `NT AUTHORITY\System`, be sure to grant *domain computers* read/write access to the the UNC path.
+If you're running as `NT AUTHORITY\System`, be sure to grant *domain computers* read/write access to the UNC path.

 ## Processes